 Today, it operates as a direct wholly owned subsidiary of John Hancock Life Insurance Company, which, in turn, is a wholly owned subsidiary of Manulife Financial Corporation, a publicly held company based in Canada.
 The latter entity is affiliated with both registered and non-registered investment advisors throughout the world.

 Manulife Investment Management Types of Clients and Minimum Account Sizes

 Manulife works primarily with institutional clients, including public and private pension funds, foundations, mandatory provident funds outside the U.S., financial institutions, investment trusts and separately managed accounts.
-It also advises high-net-worth-individuals.
+It also advises non-high-net-worth and high-net-worth individuals.

 Services Offered by Manulife Investment Management

 Manulife primarily offers investment advisory services to managed accounts, most of which are created and managed by unaffiliated investment advisors and other entities.
 The scope of these services ranges from periodically updating a model portfolio on behalf of the account sponsor to directly managing the account on a fully discretionary basis.
 In this sense, Manulife acts as an advisor to the advisor.
 It provides some investment assistance to the program sponsor overseeing the account.

 The firm also serves as manager or sub-advisor to mutual funds sponsored by its affiliates and manages advisory accounts of affiliates such as pension assets for the John Hancock Life Insurance Company and general account assets for Manulife (International) Limited.
 Additionally, Manulife offers advisory services to clients overseen by the Employee Retirement Income Security Act (ERISA) and non-ERISA plans.

 Because Manulife serves a variety of institutional clients with different investment goals, it adopts a variety of different strategies.
 However, it places an emphasis on proprietary fundamental research.